lgalke/lifelong-learning/README.md

 where results.csv is the file where you've aggregated the results.
 You can also provide multiple results files, then they will be concatenated before plotting.

-## Preprocessing tasks for faster execution
+## Preprocessing tasks for multiple experiments

-Construct tasks dynamically may take some time during experiments.
+Constructing tasks dynamically may take some time during experiments.
 The tasks can be preprocessed with the script `preprocess_datasets.py` **Important:** the Argument t_zero must be one task **before** the first evaluation task, i.e., if you want to start evaluation at time 2004, you must preprocess tasks starting at time 2003.